- Bowl Dynasty: Features Asian specialties including General Tso’s chicken.

 - Average daily transactions: 5,275

 - Top-selling products: General Tso's Chicken, Philly Cheese Steak, Smoothies, and Frank's Special Teams Sandwich

 - Top three shops: Frank’s Deli, La Cantina, Freshëns®

 - Architect: Hanbury Evans Wright Vlattas & Co

 - Executive chef: John Scherer

 - Food production manager: Steve Swannell

-- Operations managers: Tony Riley, Betty Shields, and Nona Gabbert
+- Operations managers: Tony Riley and Nona Gabbert

 Owens Food Court, which opened in 1991, houses 12 specialty shops serving international and American favorites including pastas, sub sandwiches, Mexican specialties, Philly cheese steaks, and stir-fry combinations.
 Owens received a vibrant facelift in 2006, with a bright new color scheme.
 It is located in Owens Dining Center, which was built in 1940 and named after university mess steward J.J.
 "Pops" Owens.